duan-li/hue/readme.md

-str := hue.Stealf("this is %s %s", "teal", "text") // this is teal text str := hue.Swhitef("this is %s %s", "white", "text") // this is white text str := hue.SblackBgf("this is %s %s", "black", "background") // this is black background str := hue.SredBgf("this is %s %s", "red", "background") str := hue.SgreenBgf("this is %s %s", "green", "background") str := hue.SyellowBgf("this is %s %s", "yellow", "background") str := hue.SblueBgf("this is %s %s", "blue", "background") str := hue.SmagentaBgf("this is %s %s", "magenta", "background") str := hue.StealBgf("this is %s %s", "teal", "background") str := hue.SwhiteBgf("this is %s %s", "white", "background")
+str := hue.Stealf("this is %s %s", "teal", "text") // this is teal text str := hue.Swhitef("this is %s %s", "white", "text") // this is white text str := hue.SblackBgf("this is %s %s", "black", "background") // this is black background str := hue.SredBgf("this is %s %s", "red", "background") // this is red background str := hue.SgreenBgf("this is %s %s", "green", "background") // this is green background str := hue.SyellowBgf("this is %s %s", "yellow", "background") // this is yellow background str := hue.SblueBgf("this is %s %s", "blue", "background") // this is blue background str := hue.SmagentaBgf("this is %s %s", "magenta", "background") // this is magenta background str := hue.StealBgf("this is %s %s", "teal", "background") // this is teal background str := hue.SwhiteBgf("this is %s %s", "white", "background") // this is white background
 ```

 ### Print a line of colored text